HicrestLaboratory/Open-VIT_hackathon/README.md

 - Scripts for easy benchmarking (`params.sh` `run_cpp.sh` `run_omp.sh` `elaborate.sh`)

 ## --
-# Things to do when offloading codes on Leonardo system
+# Things to do when offload the code on Leonardo system

 ## Load the NVHPC compiler, compile your code with:
 ```